Burn Naze railway station

-Burn Naze Halt railway station served Burn Naze in Thornton-Cleveleys, Lancashire, England, between 1909 and 1970.
-The platforms were heavily overgrown with vegetation until 2014, when the Poulton & Wyre Railway Society began restoration work.
+Burn Naze railway station served Burn Naze in Thornton-Cleveleys, Lancashire, England, between 1909 and 1970.
+The platforms of the halt were heavily overgrown with vegetation until 2014, when the Poulton & Wyre Railway Society began restoration work.

 The line used to be double track, but has been reduced to single track since passenger services ceased in 1970.

 It was a popular alighting station for workers of ICI Hillhouse and its predecessor, United Alkali Company.